Interactive ontology debugging: two query strategies for efficient fault localization: Implementation details

-Consequently, the query selection problem can be presented as a two-way number partitioning problem: Given a set of numbers, divide them into two sets such that the difference between the sums of the numbers in each set is as small as possible.
+Consequently, the query selection problem can be presented as a two-way number partitioning problem: given a set of numbers, divide them into two sets such that the difference between the sums of the numbers in each set is as small as possible.
 The Complete Karmarkar-Karp (CKK) algorithm~\cite{Korf1998}, which is one of the best algorithms developed for the two-way partitioning problem, corresponds to an extension of the Algorithm~\ref{algo:computeQuery} with a set differencing heuristic~\cite{kk1986}.
-The algorithm stops if either the optimal solution to the two-way partitioning problem is found or there are no further subsets to be investigated.
+The algorithm stops if the optimal solution to the two-way partitioning problem is found or if there are no further subsets to be investigated.
+In the latter case the best found solution is returned.

-The main drawback of CKK applied to the query selection is that none of the pruning techniques can be used, since we cannot guarantee that a query can always be generated for a given set of diagnoses $\dx$.
-Even if the algorithm finds an optimal solution to the two-way partitioning problem, it still has to investigate all subsets of the set of diagnoses in order to find the minimum score query.
-To avoid this exhaustive search we extended CKK with one more termination criteria.
-Namely, the search stops if a query is found with a score below some predefined threshold $\gamma$.
+The main drawback of applying CKK to the query selection process is that none of the pruning techniques can be used.
+Also even if the algorithm finds an optimal solution to the two-way partitioning problem there just might be no query for a found set of diagnoses $\dx$.
+Moreover, since the algorithm is complete it still has to investigate all subsets of the set of diagnoses in order to find the minimum score query.
+To avoid this exhaustive search we extended CKK with an additional termination criterion: the search stops if a query is found with a score below some predefined threshold $\gamma$.
+In our evaluation section we demonstrate substantial savings by applying the CKK partitioning algorithm.

+To sum up, the proposed method depends on the efficiency of the classification/realization system and consistency/coherency checks given a particular ontology.
+The number of calls to a reasoning system can be reduced by decreasing the number of leading diagnoses $n$.
+However, the more leading diagnoses provide the more data for generating the next best query.
+Consequently, by varying the number of leading diagnoses it is possible to balance runtime with the number of queries needed to isolate the target diagnosis.\footnote{The source code as well as precompiled binaries can be downloaded from \url{http://rmbd.googlecode.com}.
+The package also includes a Prot\'{e}g\'{e}-plugin implementing the methods as described.}